Beethoven's compositional method: Process

 Beethoven's process of composition changed over the course of his career.
-Many scholars divide his career into three main time periods; the early, middle and late period.
+Many scholars divide his career into three main time periods; the early, middle, and late period.
 During the early period (ended in 1802) the driving force behind his compositions was his desire to master the Viennese style of composition.
 He was strongly inspired by Mozart and Haydn during this period, but he also wanted to create his own individual style and not merely emulate his predecessors.
 Towards the end of the early period (1800–1802), Beethoven began to become more innovative and experimental with his works.
 These works are now viewed as the transition into his middle period.
 During this period he composed very quickly, producing many works in a short time-frame.

 The middle period is sometimes referred to by scholars as the "heroic" period.
 The start of this period is marked by the Eroica Symphony.
 This symphony includes Beethoven's trademark long development section.
 Building on the works of Haydn and Mozart, Beethoven would place great emphasis on the development section as he believed it was "the heart" of a composition.
 He was known for having long yet very structured development sections and this aspect of his style was evident during this period.
 During this period his technique of the "germ motive" was also evident.
 The germ motive is when an entire movement is based around ideas introduced in the first few bars.
 Beethoven's compositional process would then be to compose a bar and base the entirety of the piece around the motif in the first bar.
 The pieces in the middle period (1803–1812) have a much darker feel than the pieces in the first period.
 During this time, Beethoven was suffering from depression.
 It was also the start of his hearing loss.
 Although this was a dark period of Beethoven's life, common themes of heroism and perseverance are evident in his works.
-Towards the end of this period his proficiency in the classical language becomes apparent.

 The final period (1813–1827) consisted of Beethoven composing unconventional pieces.
 This period is sometimes considered to be "transcendent".
 During the beginning of this period Beethoven's composition halted due to personal issues.
-Towards the later years he continued composing with strong influences from Mozart and Haydn but also from Baroque composers such as Bach and Handel.
+Towards the later years he maintained the influences of Mozart and Haydn, but also heavily renewed his works, operating an original merging of older styles, from the most strict and complex contrapuntal forms and procedures (fugues, canons and imitation) of Baroque composers such as Bach and Handel, to the church modes employed in the Medieval and Renaissance eras.
 Towards the end of his life, he was composing efficiently again and produced some of his most famous pieces.